IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 ### VISA Common Components

-The VISA-COM common components are managed using the same process as used by the other IVI shared components.
+The VISA common components are managed using the same process as used by the other IVI shared components.

 ### Shared Components Source Code Availability